Difference Between Hadoop and Apache Spark

 Hadoop is a collection of open-source software utilities that facilitate using a network of many computers to solve problems involving massive amounts of data and computation.
 It provides a software framework for distributed storage and processing of big data using the MapReduce programming model.

 Hadoop is built in Java, and accessible through many programming languages, for writing MapReduce code, including Python, through a Thrift client.
 It’s available either open-source through the Apache distribution, or through vendors such as Cloudera (the largest Hadoop vendor by size and scope), MapR, or HortonWorks.

-Apache Spark: It is an open-source distributed general-purpose cluster-computing framework.
+Apache Spark is an open-source distributed general-purpose cluster-computing framework.
 Spark provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.

 Spark is structured around Spark Core, the engine that drives the scheduling, optimizations, and RDD abstraction, as well as connects Spark to the correct filesystem (HDFS, S3, RDBMS, or Elasticsearch).
 There are several libraries that operate on top of Spark Core, including Spark SQL, which allows you to run SQL-like commands on distributed data sets, MLLib for machine learning, GraphX for graph problems, and streaming which allows for the input of continually streaming log data.

 |Data Processing||Apache Hadoop provides batch processing||Apache Spark provides both batch processing and stream processing|

 |Memory usage||Hadoop is disk-bound||Spark uses large amounts of RAM|